monikma/releasenotes/README.md

 # Quick start

-Put this file in your git repository root directory and add to global gitignore.
+Put this file in your git repository root directory and add to global `.gitignore` if you don't want to commit it.
 Run it.

-Pay attention that it picks up the right tag, if not, play with the release argument (--help displays usage info).
+Pay attention that it picks up the right tag, if not, play with the `tags` argument (--help displays usage info).

 # Configuration